 There are lots of benefits to growing mushrooms in this way.

-- No need to sterilize the growing medium: Many methods require sterilization of the sawdust prior to using it to grow.
+- No need to sterilize the growing medium: Many methods require sterilization of the substrate prior to using it to grow.
 However, the coffee waste is already pasteurized through the brewing process, so you can cut this bit out.

 - Easy to source coffee: Most of us drink coffee daily, so gathering it is easy.
 You can also get it in bulk from a local coffee shop.

 - Sustainable: Little goes to waste during this process, which is the best part of this environmentally friendly way of growing.
-If you want to recycle even more, you can use a large plastic bag or plastic bottle as the growing medium.
+If you want to recycle even more, you can use a large plastic bag or plastic bottle as the growing container.

 - Easy to start: This method is quite straightforward and hard to mess up.
 Once you have all the things you need, all you need to do is wait!